mfaani/code-challenges/Tips and Notes/Cracking/readme.md

 ## Leadership
 - **Brining a focus** for my team.
 Example our squad shouldn't have a big initiative for SwiftUI, critical fixes of 2 other features and Splunk dashboard and then also pre-grooming of another Epic.
 - Idenfied bad API design.
 Example our ActivationResponse required client to do extensive logic handling on client side only to figure out what's the devices the user is eligible for activation.
 We worked with platform to make the API more clear and have them do the calculations.
 This brought parity between Android and iOS.
+- Learning not only about my client code.
+But also learning about Teams & People around that we work with.
+ - Learn about Platform people.
+Learn about CI/CD team.
+ - Figure out how two old APIs are replaced with one. tldr if
+   1. Server is capable returning correct result for both APIs.
+Often a server doesn't have the needed information.
+   2. Client is able to send information (to server) for both items at the needed time.
+Often client cant' pass some info until 2-3 screens later.
+   3. Addressing the need of either of the old APIs won't impact the latency of the other.
+Often returning a response for API-a takes 0.5 seconds while it takes 10 seconds for API-b.
+- Idenfied bad API design.
+Example our ActivationResponse required client to do extensive logic handling on client side only to figure out what's the devices the user is eligible for activation.
+We worked with platform to make the API more clear and have them do the calculations.
+This brought parity between Android and iOS.
 - Enforcing diagrams when I'm a new hire.
 - Even often help the meeting **stay on time**.
 Make everyone respect the time.
 - Instead of suggesting ideas and never following up for them to happen: I created (epic) tickets, added justification and pulled them into the sprint.